Ahmedabad

 About Ahmedabad

-Ahmedabad is the largest city in Gujarat and one of the most important cultural and historical centers in western India.
-The city was founded in 1411 by Sultan Ahmed Shah on the banks of the Sabarmati River.
+Ahmedabad is the largest city in Gujarat.
+It is a major cultural and historic center in western India.
+The city was founded in 1411 by Sultan Ahmed Shah.
+It stands on the banks of the Sabarmati River.

-Many important landmarks reflect the city’s long history.
-Sabarmati Ashram was once the residence of Mahatma Gandhi and played an important role in India’s freedom movement.
-Other historic places such as Sidi Saiyyed Mosque and Bhadra Fort show the influence of Indo Islamic architecture in the region.
+Many places show the city’s past.
+Sabarmati Ashram was the home of Mahatma Gandhi.
+It played a role in the freedom movement.
+Sidi Saiyyed Mosque shows carved stone work.
+Bhadra Fort stands near the old city center.
+You see Indo Islamic design in these sites.

 Best Time to Visit Ahmedabad